Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 # Introduction

-1. If the game tries to save a chunk to disk while the chunk contains more than 1 Mega-Byte of data, the game will not save the chunk at all.
+1. **If the game tries to save a chunk to disk while the chunk contains more than 1 Mega-Byte of data, the game will not save the chunk at all**.

-A chunk which contains more than 1 Mega-Byte of data is called a savestated chunk.
+A chunk which contains more than 1 Mega-Byte of data is called a *savestated chunk*.
 When a chunk is savestated, anything that happens in that chunk will be reversed when the chunk is unloaded and loaded again.
 Savestating chunks is a powerful duplication glitch: If you savestate a chunk containing a diamond block, the mine the diamond block, and then unload and reload the savestated chunk, you have two diamond blocks.

-2. By using multiple books filled with random unicode characters, one can easily create more than 1 Mega-Byte of data in-game, and use this to savestate chunks.
+2. **By using multiple books filled with random unicode characters, one can easily create more than 1 Mega-Byte of data in-game and savestate chunks**.

-A book that is filled with unicode characters on every page is called a savestate book.
+A book that is filled with unicode characters on every page is called a *savestate book*.

 ![A screenshot showing page 1 of a 50 page book filled with random chinese characters](/images/SavestateBook.PNG)